 “The best way to talk about money is a little bit every day,” said Money Under 30 founding editor David Weliver.
 “Money is a part of life; it’s not a big deal until it becomes a big deal.
 And it becomes a big deal when you don’t talk about it and/or hide stuff.”

-Don’t Jump in With Both Feet
+Don’t Jump In With Both Feet

-Set Fiscal Goals
+Set Financial Goals …

 Start thinking and talking about your financial values and goals, debt issues and retirement plans.
 Additionally, decide which partner should pay routine bills, file taxes and perform other money-related tasks.